victorspinei/urban-disco/README.md

 - ffmpeg (for MP3 conversion)
 - A Discogs API token
 - A YouTube Data API key
+- A SERP API key (for YouTube search)

 ### Clone the Repository